How to Have Happy (“Covid-Free”) Holidays!

 Delay gratification in a more gratifying way – Short-term pleasure leads to long-term pain.
 And even if that pain isn’t detrimental to you, it could very well be to someone else.
 Instead of living for the moment, and being a science denier, ask yourself what sitting still for a little longer could net you.
 What would you do with the money you’d save?
 How can you benefit from the extra time you wouldn’t normally have?
 The best things in life aren’t things.
 What’s priceless to you that’s feasible in the bubble we’re living?
 Have you created a post-Covid bucket list?
 Some risks are simply not worth lasting pain.

 Being flexible and adaptable is not always the most exciting task.
 But being able to look back on 2020, a year from now while breathing and living more freely, may find you feeling grateful for the sacrifices you chose to make.
 Events may be postponed, but that’s only a temporary thing.
-The beauty in allowing yourself to make the uncomfortable shift now is that your actions will yield permanent and enduring lessons that will keep on giving throughout many more seasons of life to come.Tags: covid-19, holiday tips, holidays, mental health during covid, mental health during covid-19, mental health during the holidays
+The beauty in allowing yourself to make the uncomfortable shift now is that your actions will yield permanent and enduring lessons that will keep on giving throughout many more seasons of life to come.Tags: coronavirus, covid-19, gratitude, grief, holiday tips, holidays, life during coronavirus, mental health during coronavirus, mental health during covid, mental health during covid-19, mental health during the holidays